INSURANCE CLAIM SOLUTIONS

 The insurer’s maximum liability under an insurance, which may be expressed ‘per accident’, ‘per event’, ‘per occurrence’, ‘per annum’, etc

 LLOYD’S (OF LONDON)

-A Society, incorporated under Act of Parliament of 1871 and known as the Corporation of Lloyd’s, which provides the premises a wide variety of services, administrative staff and other facilities to enable the Lloyds market to carry on insurance business efficiently.
+A Society, incorporated under Act of Parliament of 1871 and known as the Corporation of Lloyd’s, which provides the premises with a wide variety of services, administrative staff, and other facilities to enable the Lloyds market to carry on insurance business efficiently.

 A broker approved by the Council of Lloyd’s and thereby entitled to enter the underwriting room at Lloyd’s and place business direct with underwriters.
 Lloyd’s brokers must meet the Council of Lloyd’s stringent requirements as to integrity and financial stability.
 They have to file annually with the Council of Lloyd’s a special accountant’s report concerning their financial position.

 Independent qualified loss adjusters are used by insurance companies for their experience and expertise necessary to carry out detailed and in some instances prolonged investigations of complex and large losses.